-A content delivery network is a kind of shortcut to the giant websites we all take for granted.
-We live in a society where immediate access to everything is pretty much expected, 24/7, at full speed and efficiency, and if it disappears, well, there’s all kinds of hell to pay.
+A content delivery network is cloud based software.
+It's a kind of shortcut to the giant websites we all take for granted.
+We live in a society where the customer experience of immediate access to everything is pretty much expected, 24/7, at full speed and efficiency, and if it disappears, well, there’s all kinds of hell to pay.

 CDN operators provide servers and local file hosting to many of the largest website operators in business, backing up their primary sites and servers by providing faster, more efficient local connections in various other placements across the globe.

 For example, you live in London, but you love to keep up with the latest news in the New York Times.
 Instead of connecting to their server in the US, where it’s already managing vast numbers of Americans seeking out the latest news and gossip, you connect to an alternative server, far nearer home, that caches the important information to its local data centres.
 This ensures that NY Times visitors achieve the most efficient and enjoyable experience, especially where speed is essential—for example, streaming video articles and interviews.
 This improves the customer experience, when it works.